bachmeb/java-jprofiler/docs/common/jboss/eap/5.1/run.conf.md

 ```

 ##### No Class Garbage Collection
 * *This option disables garbage collection of classes.
-Using -XnoClassGC can save some garbage collection time, which will shorten interruptions during the application run.* (https://docs.oracle.com/cd/E13150_01/jrockit_jvm/jrockit/jrdocs/refman/optionX.html)
+Using -XnoClassGC can save some garbage collection time, which will shorten interruptions during the application run.*
+* *When you specify -XnoClassGC at startup, the class objects in the application specified by myApp will be left untouched during garbage collection and will always be considered live.
+This can result in more memory being permanently occupied which, if not used carefully, will throw an out of memory exception.* (https://docs.oracle.com/cd/E13150_01/jrockit_jvm/jrockit/jrdocs/refman/optionX.html)

+* *The -XnoClassGC option is deprecated in Oracle JRockit R28.
+The option works in R28, but Oracle recommends that you use -XX:-UseClassGC instead. * (https://docs.oracle.com/cd/E15289_01/doc.40/e15062/optionx.htm)

 * *This option switches off garbage collection of storage associated with Java™ technology classes that are no longer being used by the JVM.
 The default behavior is as defined by -Xclassgc.
 Enabling this option is not recommended except under the direction of the IBM support team.
 The reason is the option can cause unlimited native memory growth, leading to out-of-memory errors.* (https://www.ibm.com/support/knowledgecenter/SSYKE2_7.0.0/com.ibm.java.win.71.doc/diag/appendixes/cmdline/Xnoclassgc.html)

 ```
 JAVA_OPTS="$JAVA_OPTS -Xnoclassgc"
 ```